Call for Proposals to be supported via the OPTICON Trans-National Access programme in semester 2014A.

 Facilities not in this list are not offering OPTICON supported observing in this semester, even though they may have done so in the past and may do in the future.
 Some facilities have policies which allow international users to apply via their regular national proposal process or to specific international time which is not part of the OPTICON pool.
 Proposals made to and approved via non-OPTICON mechanisms will not qualify for OPTICON travel grant support.
 Note that the results of the OPTICON TAC review will be communicated to the national TACs to avoid undesirable duplication.

 In the case of linked proposals (for example using national time to prepare for or follow-up an OPTICON-supported run) or where the OPTICON time available is insufficient for the project to be accomplished, please indicate your intention to make a linked application and explain why this is necessary.

-For general questions about the call, such as policies, rules and procedures look in our FAQ page (link in Footer below) and if this does not help you then contact John.davies_at_stfc.ac.uk.
+For general questions about the call, registering with NORTHSTAR and policies, rules and procedures look in our FAQ page (link also from Footer below) and if this does not help you then contact John.davies_at_stfc.ac.uk.

 For specific practical information about telescopes/instruments, please contact the telescope directly.